pkmoore/docs/EducationalAssignments/ABStoragePartTwo.md

 ### Examples of tests
 Test cases are briefly described at [github: SeattleTestbed/docs/blob/master/EducationalAssignments/ABStoragePartOne.md] and [wiki:RepyV2SecurityLayers].
 Below is another example of a test case you may want to consider.
-This test case gives the right 'style' for your all your test cases, but lacks in the number of test cases.
+This attack program gives the right 'style' for your all your test cases, but lacks in the number of test cases.
 A good attack will include many test cases.
 #### Test case 1:

 ```